 After resigning from the service of Sotheby's Auction House, Bruce Chatwin changed his views on art, the art world, and art history.
-He developed an approach that differed from establised art-historical writing; he began to contextualize differently.
-He saw and understood the use of artstic means more widely than in traditional art-historical writing.
-From Chatwin's viewpoint, one possibilty was to "smuggle" new material into the existing system.
+He developed an approach that differed from established art-historical writing; he began to contextualize differently.
+He saw and understood the use of artistic means more widely than in traditional art-historical writing.
+From Chatwin's viewpoint, one possibility was to "smuggle" new material into the existing system.
 In this study, I take as my material Bruce Chatwin's enthusiasm and loyalty to Andre Malraux and his ideas about Le Musee Imaginaire.
 I also make use of Chatwin's interest in Heinrich Wolfflin's ide of Kungeschichte ohne Namen, art history without names, wherin artworks and their contexts are emphasised at the expense o fhte proper names of their authors.
 In this are, Chatwin's most enduring achievement is the illustrated series One Million Years of Art.